Thehunk1206/Project-Initializer/README.md

 ## Development Status

 * Still under development
-* In very unstable condition, use at your own risk
+* In an unstable condition, use at your own risk

 ## Instructions